 Sustainable Purchasing Coordinator, Leah Thill

-- Leah Thill is a Service Corps Fellow and a first year Dual Masters Degree Candidate in the School of Public and Environmental Affairs.
+- Leah Thill is a Service Corps Fellow and a second year Dual Masters Degree Candidate in the School of Public and Environmental Affairs concentrating in Sustainability and Energy.
 After earning a Bachelor's degree in Chemistry from Goshen College, she worked for two years as a Project Coordinator and PULSE Fellow with Allegheny CleanWays in Pittsburgh, Pennslyvania.
-Leah will work with IUOS and a variety of campus partners to develop, implement, and manage the sustainable purchasing initiative.
+Leah is working with a variety of campus partners including the Green Cleaning Committee, the Sustainable IT Working Group, and the Food Working Group to develop, implement, and manage sustainable purchasing initiatives.